-There are some fancy choices out there – ones that are more for marketing automation than a simple sending of new blog content.
+There are some fancy choices out there – ones that are more marketing automation for growing a business than growing a blog.

-The first time I’ve logged into apps like HubSpot, InfusionSoft, and Marketo, not gonna lie – it was like a religious experience for me.
-So many things to do, so many awesome things.
+The first time I’ve logged into apps like HubSpot, InfusionSoft, and Marketo for day jobs and freelance clients, I’m not gonna lie – it was like a religious experience for me.
+So many things to do, so many awesome things. 🤓

 But they’re not for you – or even me.
 Not yet, at least.